Garden design with herbs: 7 'must grow' herbs for a well-designed herb gardens

 We believe that fresh oregano tastes infinitely better than the dried version offered by the supermarkets.
 Shred the leaves on pizza or pasta dishes for a real ‘taste of the Italian sun’.
 A really easy-to-grow perennial, but one that is often forgotten when it comes to selecting plants for the garden.
 Bees and other pollinators also seem to adore Oregano, so it's good to plant it for their benefit as well as ours.

 5. Rosemary (Rosmarinus)

 A brilliant garden herb, rosemary provides excellent textural contrast.
 With fine needle-like leaves, it looks wonderful alongside anything with a larger and fuller foliage.
 My preference is always to go for one of the upright varieties ('Miss Jessops' Upright' is a favourite) rather than a lower growing sprawling type, but each to their own.
-Particularly good near the front of a border or close to paths- I can never resist running it through my hands as a pass to release the glorious fragrance.
+Particularly good near the front of a border or close to paths- we can never resist running it through our hands as we pass to release the glorious fragrance.
 An essential companion for roast lamb and roast potatoes, rosemary is also great as a base to pasta sauces and stews.

 6. Bay (LAURUS nobilis)

 A definite ‘must-have’ for any keen cook, bay leaves add wonderful flavour to stews, casseroles, or roasts.
 Bay is an attractive and easy-to-grow shrub that is usually much tougher than people give it credit for.
 Having said that, it can be vulnerable in very exposed positions (particularly if growing in pots or containers where the roots are more vulnerable), so keep an eye on it in the really cold months.
 We much prefer to use freshly-picked leaves when we are cooking rather than the dried alternatives, so why not add a bay tree or two to your garden this year?

 7. Lavender (LAVANDULA)